RrickBiswas/gitignore/README.md

   or merge these rules into your project-specific templates if you want to use them permanently.
-- [`community`](./community) contains specialized templates for other popular languages, tools and project, which don't currently belong in the mainstream templates.
+- [`community`](./community) contains specialized templates for other popular languages, tools, and projects, which don't currently belong in the mainstream templates.
 These should be added to your project-specific templates when you decide to adopt the framework or tool.

 ## What makes a good template?

-A template should contain a set of rules to help Git repositories work with a specific programming language, framework, tool or environment.
+A template should contain a set of rules to help Git repositories work with a specific programming language, framework, tool, or environment.

 If it's not possible to curate a small set of useful rules for this situation, then the template is not a good fit for this collection.